abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *exerpientia* as initiative per Huxley.

-      From where did the new initiative of men seize a beginning?
+      From where did the new initiative of men seize its beginnings?

+      Coming from where does he seize the new experiences of men?

 | *pastor Aristaeus fugiens Peneia Tempe,*
 | *amissis, ut fama, apibus morboque fameque,*